astamminger/pypi_downloader/README.md

 the [PyPi Index](https://pypi.org/) index fulfilling the specified requirements (i.e. a package version and package type).
-It's main purpose (or how I use it) is to download multiple version of a single package which may then be added to package cache used as input for an internal PyPi server.
+It's main purpose (or how I use it) is to download multiple version of a single package which may then be added to a package cache used as input for an internal PyPi server.
 This is useful if you work on a cluster without internet access to easily setup internal package ressources.

 ## Getting Started

-The following instructions will tell you how to install the downloader and gives a short example on how to use the utility.
+The following instructions will tell you how to install the downloader and give a short example on how to use the utility.

 ### Installing